arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 ### LoRa®

 One feature that boosts Portenta's Max Carrier possibilities is its onboard LoRa® module, the CMWX1ZZABZ-078 from Murata®.
-LoRaWAN® is a Low Power Wide Area Network (LPWAN) designed to connect low power devices to the Internet.
+LoRaWAN® is a Low Power Wide Area Network (LPWAN) protocol designed to connect low power devices to the Internet.
 It was developed to meet and fulfill Internet of Things (IoT) devices' requirements, such as low-power consumption and low data throughput.

 A dedicated SMA connector (J9) allows for an external antenna.